 - Use a large beach ball or physioball to help build sitting skills.
 Sit baby on the ball and use your body to support the baby’s body as you hold them at their hips and roll them slowly side to side and forward and back.
 This challenges balance and builds core muscle groups as babies work against gravity to maintain their upright posture.

-- When babies are rolling or scooting around on their belly, hold a toy up, so the baby has to sit up to reach it, then allow them to play with the toy while sitting.
+- When baby is rolling or scooting around on their belly, hold a toy up so they have to sit up to reach it, then allow them to play with the toy while sitting.

 Sitting unsupported is an exciting milestone because it allows for so much independence.
 Babies will love it, too, because it gives them control over much more of their little world.